libreswan/libreswan/README.md

 a different license.

 ## Requirements
-Cecent Linux distributions based on kernel 2.x, 3.x or 4.x are supported platforms.
+Recent Linux distributions based on kernel 2.x, 3.x or 4.x are supported platforms.
 Libreswan has been ported to Win2k/BSD/OSX in the past as well.